 - A $1,000 grant given to AUUC by UU minister Rev. Kären Rasmussen for our project as part of her public No Child Goes Hungry ministry in 2017

-- Donations of specific food items by AUUC individuals and families
+- Donations of meal packs by AUUC individuals and families

-- Donations of cash/checks which will allow us to purchase items not covered by food donations.
+- Donations of cash/checks which will allow us to purchase items to assemble meal packs.
 Please make checks payable to AUUC with “NCGH/AUUC” in the memo line.